Fraunhofer-AISEC/supply-graph/README.md

 By verifying that all distributed binaries (`.o`, `.a`, executables) are reachable from upstream source files through legitimate compilation processes, anomalies indicating supply chain attacks can be identified.

 Notable challenges:
-* Build processes (especially autotools) perform unexpected operations like overwriting files with different content, moving, and copying -> content and time relevance
+* Build processes (especially autotools) perform unexpected operations like overwriting files with different content, moving, and copying (requires tracking content and timing)
-* Some compilation steps communicate not only via files but also via pipes (stdin/stdout) -> just filesystem view is not sufficent
+* Some compilation steps communicate not only via files but also via pipes (stdin/stdout), so a filesystem-only view is not sufficient

 The main entry point is the [build.sh](bin/build.sh) script, which orchestrates the package build and monitoring.